-Our vision is to facilitate a vibrant economy in Ghana, driven by a well integrated business environment with world class capacity for competition, technological innovations, business growth, economic diversity and development.
+To facilitate a vibrant economy in Ghana, driven by a well-integrated business environment with world class capacity for competition, technological innovations, business growth, economic diversity and development.

 The Ghana Free Zones Authority (GFZA) was established on 31st August, 1995 by an Act of Parliament – The Free Zone Act 1995 (Act 504), is to enable the establishment of free zones in Ghana for the promotion of economic development; to provide for the regulation of activities in free zones and for related purposes.
 The Board operates under a regulation (L.I.
 1618).
 Actual implementation of the Programme commenced in September 1996.